Sugar, sugar, and more sugar. Everywhere! Today I’m giving you a master guide to nonnutritive sweeteners.

 That said, I’m still not confident that the dose which the FDA deems OK is actually OK.

 Research reveals that many nonnutritive sweeteners impact gut bacteria and the lining of the intestines.

 On the one hand, studies have shown that artificial sweeteners can have a detrimental effect on the bacteria in the intestine.
 In the trials several artificial sweeteners, including Saccharin, Aspartame and Sucralose had the effect of promoting glucose intolerance.

 But on the other hand, on the basis of the data reviewed it was concluded that the use of isomaltulose as an alternative sugar is as safe as the use of other digestible sugars consisting of glucose and fructose.

-Scientists have been puzzled over the fact that artificial sweeteners do not seem to assist in weight management, and the effect of promoting glucose intolerance may explain the issue.
+Scientists are curious over the fact that artificial sweeteners do not seem to assist in weight management.
+The effect of promoting glucose intolerance may explain the issue.

 While I do not prescribe to the theory that consuming even minute amounts of nonnutritive sweeteners completely destroys the gut and can contribute to a cause of cancer, I DO believe in the correlation.

 Multiple studies (below) have confirmed it, though more research needs to be done.
 And it’s not just the multiple studies – just think about all the gut imbalance and increasing cancer rates, even with the ultra-healthy “diet” culture.
 Coincidence?
 I don’t think so, but you can decide for yourself.

 What are Some (Good) Alternative Natural Sweeteners (to Nonnutritive Sweeteners)?

 There are many forms of natural sweeteners.
 Here are some to consider: